ansys/DevRelDocs/2025R1_Test/grantami-scripting-toolkit-dev-portal/data_analytics.md

 <a id="data-analytics-example-notebooks"></a>

-# Data Analytics Example Notebooks
+# Data analytics example notebooks

 These examples show how to use the MI Scripting Toolkit to perform some common data analytics tasks, including statistical roll-ups and generation of plots.
 All examples use the MI Training database, available from the Ansys